FlamingPepper/CS151-FlamingKittens/README.md

 - **User Class**: Updated to include fields for karma, associated posts, comments, and methods for karma calculation based on upvotes and downvotes.
 Added methods for upvoting and downvoting posts/comments.
 - **Post and Comment Classes**: Modified to incorporate functionality for upvoting, downvoting, and karma calculation within the classes.
 - **UserService, PostService, and CommentService Classes**: Remain consistent in CRUD responsibilities for users, posts, and comments.
 Delegates karma/voting logic to respective classes (User, Post, Comment).
 Includes methods for sorting users/posts/comments by date created/karma.
 - **RedditClone Class**: Implemented Home, Comments, and Users pages.
 Designed UI layout for navigation, post display, and user interaction using JavaFX components.
 Handles post/comment upvoting and downvoting.
 Allows profile picture uploads via FileChooser.
+Designed a clean and organized UI layout for easy navigation and interaction.
+ We used JavaFX components like buttons, labels, and image views to build the graphical interface.
+Functionality included listing posts sorted by date/karma, and allowing upvote/downvote actions.
+Developed functionalities to display user profiles with usernames and karma scores.
+Enabled users to set profile pictures via FileChooser for image uploads.
+ Organized code functionalities into methods for creating Home, Users, and Comments pages.
+Employed services to manage posts, comments, and users within the application structure including up and downvotes